jdevfullstack-tutorials/springboot-app-deployment/README.md

 ## Compile, Build & Run
-Before you compile and build, make sure you are at the project directory `SpringBootProjectDir`.
+Before you compile and build, make sure you are at the project directory `SpringBootProjectDir` of this repo.
 Take note also, I'm using Maven build tool here.

 In Windows,